How much does it cost to make a will? It depends on several key factors, including whether you hire an attorney or do it

 Estate lawyers can charge varying fees for several reasons, but they all fall into three main categories: (1) location, (2) expertise, and (3) complexity of your estate.

-Like most purchases, the cost of getting an attorney-prepared will can vary depending on where you live.
+Like most purchases, the cost of making a will with a lawyer can vary depending on where you live.
 Cost of living and what the market will bear all play into how much an estate attorney will charge for their services.
 For example, in North Carolina, an individual will may cost $300 but in New York City may go as high as $1,200.
 State laws also vary, and creating a will can be more complicated in certain states.

 Attorneys who focus solely on estate planning often charge a higher price to prepare your will (though that’s not always the case).
 You are paying for specific expertise, so it’s not surprising that the cost may be a bit higher.
 It’s no different than what you would expect from a general practitioner doctor and a specialist doctor.
 When balancing cost, you always want to consider the level of expertise you want from your attorney.

 This is where costs can really vary.
 A simple will lends itself to simple and low pricing.
 But the more complex your estate is, the more time and effort required from your attorney to ensure that your will clearly contains all of your wishes and is done in accordance with the relevant state laws.
 Here are a few reasons your will may be more complicated than a simple will:

 There are many reasons that your estate plan may be more complicated than a simple will.
-It’s important to explain your circumstances to your attorney, and the questions to ask your estate planning lawyer to get a clear understanding of the estimated cost for their services. evident is designed to help you do that.
+It’s important to explain your circumstances to your attorney, and to know the questions to ask your estate planning lawyer to get a clear understanding of the estimated cost for their services.

 So, what about the cost of making a will without a lawyer?
 If you do not want to have a lawyer draft your will, or the price is simply too high, there are other cheaper options available.
 This includes true do-it-yourself solutions and online will services.